-The department houses four faculty-led student advanced research groups.
+Additionally, the department also houses five faculty-led student advanced research groups.
 The Gravely Group uses a variety of research and gaming techniques and focuses on naval capabilities and concepts.
 Examples include integrated air and missile defense, distributed lethality, and unmanned systems with a focus on undersea vehicle concepts.
 The two Halsey Groups, Alpha and Bravo, focus on researching operational level scenarios in regions of focus including the Fifth, Sixth, and Seventh Fleet areas of responsibility.
+Similarly, the Holloway Group, located within RMSI, focuses on operational level issues in the USEUCOM and NAVEUR/Sixth Fleet AOR.
 These groups include students directly in research, analysis, and gaming.
-War Plan Red is a broader group building deeper capability utilizing permanent faculty and contractor support, based on Halsey Group methodologies of detailed continuous war gaming.
 The Mahan Scholars Research Group focuses on issues of deterrence and nuclear weapons and strategy of interest to the Navy and the broader national security community.
-In addition to these group advanced research projects, SORD faculty teach a variety of electives, provide lectures of opportunity, support curriculum development as well as supervising individual Advanced and Directed Research Projects.
+In addition to these group advanced research projects, SORD faculty teach a variety of electives, provide lectures of opportunity, support curriculum development